Skip to main content

 • results - array of objects required*

-The page objects.
+A page of objects.

 Each object: